dotnet/docs-maui/docs/platform-integration/native-embedding.md

 var context = new MauiContext(mauiApp.Services); // Activity also needs passing on Android
 ```

 A .NET MAUI view can then be created and converted to a native view with the `ToPlatformEmbedded` extension method, which requires the <xref:Microsoft.Maui.MauiContext> object as an argument.

-However, with this approach tooling such as hot reload, and some .NET MAUI features, won't work.
+The disadvantage of this approach is that tooling such as hot reload, and some .NET MAUI features, won't work.

 > [!TIP]
 > Creating a <xref:Microsoft.Maui.Hosting.MauiApp> object each time a .NET MAUI view is embedded as a native view isn't recommended.
 This can be problematic if embedded views access the `Application.Current` property.
 Instead, the <xref:Microsoft.Maui.Hosting.MauiApp> object can be created as a shared, static instance: